 The bacteria infects livestock such as sheep, goats, cattle, deer, elk, and pigs.
-Humans get the bacteria from infected livestock by:
+The infection can pass to humans through:

 - Inhaling the bacteria

 Rarely, it can pass between people by:

 Your risk may be higher if you:

 - Eat undercooked meat, specially organ meat